 Seat Selection Fee

 Since the purpose of booking a flight is to get from one city to the next, it might seem odd to pay an additional fee to select your seat on the plane.
-But this is becoming more common among major and low-cost carriers such as American, Spirit and Allegiant.
+But this is becoming more common — and some airlines are charging upwards of $100 to pick your seat, The Wall Street Journal reported.

 Carry-On Baggage Fee